mixmastamyk/console/readme.rst

 and will configure its convenience objects
 (we imported above)
 to do the right thing.
-They will deactivate themselves at startup when output is redirected into a pipe, for example.
+They will deactivate themselves automatically at startup when output is redirected into a pipe, for example.

 Detection can be bypassed and handled manually when needed however.
 Simply use the detection functions in the module or write your own as desired,